UNIT-Electronics-MX/unit_devlab_tmp235_analog_temperature_sensor/hardware/README.md

 </div>

-> **Note:** The module also includes a Qwiic/STEMMA QT connector carrying the same four signals (VCC, GND, SDA, SCL) for effortless daisy-chaining.
+> **Note:** The module also includes a JST 1mm and pads for a JST 2mm (Connector not included) carrying the same four signals (VCC, GND, Signal) for effortless daisy-chaining.

 ## 📏 Dimensions